geonyeongchoi/hello/readme_LMA_HW3.md

 ## Early Fusion

-In early fusion, I concatenate the features from sound, swin_b, and swin_s to create a single feature vector that represents all modalities.
+In early fusion,I concatenate the features from sound, swin_b, and swin_s to create a single feature vector that represents all modalities.
 Each feature type is quite large (with dimensions of 200, 1024, and 768), leading to a very high-dimensional input space for the classifier.

 Potential Advantages: This approach can enable the classifier to leverage interactions between features from different modalities right from the start of the model.